SidOfc/carbon.nvim/README.md

 will be moved to the entry and it will be highlighted for a short time as well.

 See `:h carbon-buffer-flash-bang` for more information.
+This behavior can also be enabled by default by setting: `:h carbon-setting-always-reveal`.

 ### `:Carbon` / `:Explore`